 When you have a smart Digital Workforce made up of bots that can capture and measure business data flowing through them, you can quickly become overwhelmed with all the information hitting you in real time.
 How can you make that influx of information actionable, easy to consume, and easy to act upon?

 If you have an enterprise Robotic Process Automation (RPA) solution that features a robust analytics foundation, you can institute a simple three-step framework (measure, act, improve) wherein all data being recorded can be acted on to enhance business benefits and return on investment (ROI).

 Let’s take a look at how this framework helps in the context of a healthcare payer.

 What are we measuring?

-For this example, lets take 3 very critical metrics related to the Insurance Claims Processing.
+For this example, lets take three crucial metrics related to insurance claims processing:

 - Average cost per claim: How much is paid out on each claim to a customer?

 Why it’s important: Analyzes average cost per claim by policy type to help drive proper policy pricing

 - Average time to settle a claim: How long does it take on average to process and settle insurance claims?

 Why it’s important: Claim settlement time impacts customer satisfaction